-If the eligible Generator's real-time Energy schedule is greater than or equal to its DAM Energy schedule, the DAMAP paid for the Generator's Energy schedule for each RTD interval is computed as the lesser of zero and (a) the product of (i) the Real-Time LBMP at the Generator's bus and (ii) the difference between the Generator's DAM Energy schedule and the Generator's RTD Energy schedule, as adjusted according to the Generator's Actual Energy Injection and Economic Operating Point as described in the following paragraph, plus (b) the Generator's real-time Energy Bid for the hour for the incremental Energy schedule.
+If the eligible Generator's real-time Energy schedule is greater than or equal to its DAM Energy schedule, the DAMAP paid for the Generator's Energy schedule for each RTD interval is computed as the lesser of zero and (a) the product of (i) the Real-Time LBMP at the Generator's bus and (ii) the difference between the Generator's DAM Energy schedule and the Generator's RTD Energy schedule, as adjusted according to the Generator's Actual Energy Injection and Economic Operating Point as described in the following paragraph, plus (b) the Generator's real-time Energy Bid for the hour for the incremental Energy scheduled above its DAM schedule.

 The Generator's RTD Energy schedule used in the previous paragraph will be adjusted as follows.
-When the Generator's RTD Energy schedule over the RTD interval is greater than or equal to its Economic Operating Point over the RTD interval at the same time that the Generator's Economic Operating Point over the RTD interval is greater than or equal to the Generator's DAM Energy schedule, the Generator's RTD Energy schedule over the RTD interval is adjusted to the greater of (a) the Generator's DAM Energy schedule and (b) the lesser of (i) the Generator's RTD Energy schedule over the RTD interval and (ii) the greater of (A) the Generator's Actual Energy Injection over the RTD interval and (B) the Generator's real-time Energy schedule over the RTD interval is greater than its DAM Energy schedule, the Generator's RTD Energy schedule over the RTD interval is adjusted to the greater of (a) its DAM Energy schedule and (b) the greater of (a) its DAM Energy schedule and (b) the greater of (a) its DAM Energy schedule and (b) the greater of (c) the Generator's RTD Energy schedule and (b) the greater of (c) the Generator's RTD Energy schedule and (b) the greater of (c) the Generator's RTD Energy Injection over the RTD interval is adjusted to the greater of (a) its DAM Energy schedule and (b) the greater of (c) the Generator's Actual Energy Injection over the RTD interval and (ii) the lesser of (c) the Generator's Actual Energy Injection over the RTD interval and (b) the Generator's Economic Operating Point over the RTD interval and (b) the Generator's Economic Operating Point over the RTD interval and (b) the Generator's Actual Energy Injection over the RTD interval and (b) the Generator's Economic Operating Point over the RTD interval and (b) the Generator's Economic Operating Point over the RTD interval and (b) the Generator's Economic Operating Point over the RTD interval and (b) the Generator's Economic Operating Point over the RTD interval and (b) the Generator's Economic Operating Point over the RTD interval.
+When the Generator's RTD Energy schedule over the RTD interval is greater than or equal to its Economic Operating Point over the RTD interval at the same time that the Generator's Economic Operating Point over the RTD interval is greater than or equal to the Generator's DAM Energy schedule, the Generator's RTD Energy schedule over the RTD interval is adjusted to the greater of (a) the Generator's DAM Energy schedule and (b) the lesser of (i) the Generator's RTD Energy schedule over the RTD interval and (ii) the greater of (A) the Generator's Actual Energy Injection over the RTD interval and (B) the Generator's real-time Energy schedule over the RTD interval is greater than its DAM Energy schedule, the Generator's RTD Energy schedule over the RTD interval is adjusted to the greater of (a) its DAM Energy schedule and (b) the greater of (i) the Generator's RTD Energy schedule over the RTD interval and (ii) the lesser of (C) the Generator's Actual Energy Injection over the RTD interval and (D) the Generator's Economic Operating Point over the RTD interval.